Focal Calibration Loss: Controlling Posterior Distortion in Deep Neural Classifiers: Experimental Results

 \subsubsection{Balance between $\gamma$ and $\lambda$}

 We compared the FCL and FL with different \(\lambda\) values while keeping \(\gamma = 3.0\) constant by metrics including NLL, ECE, AdaECE, and Classwise-ECE both before and after temperature scaling as well as test error for each \(\lambda\) in Fig.~\ref{fig:cifa10_res110_lambda_increase}.
 NLL decreases initially as \(\lambda\) increases from 0 to 0.5 but shows fluctuations and a slight increase beyond \(\lambda = 1.5\).
 For post-temperature scaling, NLL values are generally lower, indicating improved calibration.
 ECE decreases significantly when \(\lambda\) is 0.5, indicating improved calibration.
 However, calibration error increases for higher \(\lambda\) values, suggesting that too much regularization might degrade calibration performance as depicted in Fig.~\ref{fig:cifa10_res110_lambda_increase}.
 The experiment shows that \(\lambda = 0.5\) provides the best calibration performance across all ECE metrics before and after temperature scaling.
 Adjusting \( \gamma \) influences how much the model concentrates on hard examples—higher \( \gamma \) increases this focus, which can improve calibration but may also lead to overfitting if excessive.
 Modifying \( \lambda \) controls the weight of the calibration loss component; increasing \( \lambda \) emphasizes probability calibration by penalizing deviations between predicted and true probabilities, but overly large values can reduce classification accuracy.
-Therefore, appropriate tuning of these hyperparameters is crucial to achieving a desirable balance between calibration and classification effectiveness.
-We provide table of $\gamma$ and $\lambda$ selection with best calibration error performance in Appendix~\ref{app:hyper selection}.
+Therefore, appropriate tuning of these hyperparameters is crucial to achieving a balance between calibration and classification.
+We provide table of $\gamma$ and $\lambda$ selection with best calibration error performance in Appendix~\ref{app:hyper selection} and an ablation study of L1/L2 norm in Appendix~\ref{app:l1_vs_l2_ablation}.